 For planning purposes, we assumed normal springtime conditions for this location.
 When an accurate short-term forecast becomes available, we will tweak our kits.

 - Temperatures.
-For the month of May, a nearby weather station at Canaan Valley reports average high and low temperatures of 68 F and 42 F. Our location is a little bit higher (3,000 to 4,800 feet), and therefore cooler.
+For the month of May, a nearby weather station at Canaan Valley (3200 feet) reports average high and low temperatures of 68 F and 42 F. The average elevation of our route is a little bit higher, so we’re expecting slightly cooler temperatures.
+Actual temperatures often swing +/- 10 degrees from these norms.

 - Water availability.
 Topographic maps depict regular and perennial streams and springs, except atop ridgelines.